MoRel: Long-Range Flicker-Free 4D Motion Modeling via Anchor Relay-based Bidirectional Blending with Hierarchical Densification: Further Analysis and Ablations

+We provide a comprehensive analysis of the hierarchical design and hyperparameters of FHD on $\textbf{SelfCap}_{\text{LR}}$-S (300 frames).
+As shown in Tab.~\ref{table:FHD_comparison}, increasing the number of hierarchy levels consistently improves reconstruction quality while reducing storage.
+With the default three-level setting ($L \in \{0,1,2\}$), the storage per $\mathbf{A}^{\text{Key}}_n$ drops from 72.9~MB to 57.3~MB, corresponding to a 21.4\% reduction.
+This gain is more pronounced in challenging scenes where accurate capacity allocation is critical, particularly those with large OFps such as Corgi (72.96) and Dance (79.91).
+In contrast, the two-level variant reduces storage but can slightly degrade quality in several sequences.
+This behavior is expected because a binary variance partition is too coarse to represent the continuous spectrum of scene complexity, forcing regions with intermediate texture or motion into either the low- or high-level group.
+Under the progressive densification schedule, such mis-grouping delays refinement in these regions and can lead to mild under-densification.

+As shown in Tab.~\ref{tab:hyperparam_ablation}, we further analyze hyperparameter sensitivity by varying the variance thresholds $[\tau_1,\tau_2]$ in Eq.~\ref{eq:level assignment} and the level-wise weights $\lambda_L$ ($L \in \{0,1,2\}$) in Eq.~\ref{eq:densification}.
+Across a broad range of settings, performance remains nearly unchanged while the storage per $\mathbf{A}^{\text{Key}}_n$ can be reduced meaningfully (the first row denotes the default setting).
+This suggests that the intended behavior of FHD, reallocating representational capacity to improve storage efficiency while preserving fidelity, is robust to hyperparameter variations.

-As shown in Fig.~\ref{fig:analyze}, we analyze Feature-variance-guided Hierarchical Densification (FHD) in Sec.~\ref{sec:hierarchical densification} through level-specific renderings and their frequency responses.
-The top row (a–c) presents renderings that selectively include only anchor-points assigned to Levels 0–2 by Variance-based Leveling (VL).
-Level 0 primarily reconstructs coarse, low-frequency scene structure, whereas higher levels increasingly focus on locally complex regions and finer details.
-The bottom row (d–f) reports the 2D FFT magnitudes of the corresponding level-specific renderings, where the spectra shift toward stronger high-frequency components from Level 0 to Level 2.
-These results indicate that the VL-assigned hierarchy consistently reflects local frequency complexity, and that FHD concentrates the representational capacity of higher levels on regions requiring high-frequency refinement.
+We qualitatively verify that variance-based leveling induces a frequency-aware hierarchy.
+In Fig.~\ref{fig:analyze}, the top row (a--c) presents level-specific renderings that selectively include only the anchor-points assigned to Levels 0--2 by VL.
+Rendering with only Level~0 primarily recovers global low-frequency scene structure (coarse shapes), whereas higher levels increasingly emphasize locally complex regions and fine details.
+The bottom row (d--f) reports the corresponding 2D FFT magnitudes, where the spectra progressively shift toward stronger high-frequency components from Level~0 to Level~2.
+This indicates that the VL-assigned hierarchy consistently reflects local frequency complexity and that FHD allocates higher-level representational capacity to regions requiring high-frequency refinement.